 All modern workplaces rely on electricity in one way or another.
 And while electrical equipment, whether it’s a kettle, a desktop computer or heavy machinery, is crucial to everyday life, it also has the potential to be hazardous.

 Using faulty or poorly maintained electrical equipment can result in serious shock and burn injuries.
 In worst-case scenarios, this faulty equipment can spread heat to nearby flammable surfaces such as rugs and curtains, which can start a fire.

-We have put together a list of our top five tips to prevent electrical hazards in the workplace that may help you in thinking about what you need to do or check.
+Here is a list of our top five tips to prevent electrical hazards in the workplace that may help you in thinking about what you need to do or check.

 Prevent all potential contact with live electrical current